photosynthesis-team/piq/README.md

 output.backward()
 ```

+Second group takes a list of image features e.g. IS, FID, KID.
-For the second group you can extract image features using `_compute_feats` method of a class.
-Note, that `_compute_feats` consumes a data loader of predefined format.
+Image features can be extracted by some feature extractor network separetely, or by using `_compute_feats` method of a class.
+Note, that `_compute_feats` consumes a dataloader of predefined format.

 ```python
 import torch